nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

 **A**: You can look for your data at the folder "data", containing `eventlist.txt` and `studentlist.txt`.
-Running this program in the folder containing "data" folder will automatically load your previously saved data.
+Running this application in the folder containing "data" folder will automatically load your previously saved data.

 ---